zack-bitcoin/amoveo-docs/blog_posts/composing_amm_with_conditional_contracts.md

 Composing conditional contracts with constant product market makers to solve arbitrage issues between them
 ===============

+Abstract:
+By atomically (creating or destroying a full set of subcurrencies from a conditional contract) and (trading in one or more markets), we can achieve about double the liquidity in comparison to using the markets without creating/destroying subcurrency from the conditional contract.
+We further generalize this technique by atomically participating in multiple conditional contracts and markets simultaniously, for the goal of arbitrage-free swapping and maximum liquidity for trading.

 A conditional contract.
 what it is:
 Defined by it's source currency, how many subcurrencies it has, and a turing complete contract that determines how to divide the value between the subcurrencies.